LartTyler/MHWDB-API/README.md

 $ php bin/console server:start
 ```

-The `<dbname>` placeholder should be replaced with the name of the database you'll be using for the project.
+Replace `<dbname>`  with the name of the database you'll be using for the project.